endyyx/sfwcl/README.md

 # sfwcl

-This is source of sfwcl of crymp.net, please use Microsoft Visual C++ to compile, G++ is acceptable too, but due to little bit different ABI's not everything's gonna work as expected.
+This is source of sfwcl of crymp.net, please use Microsoft Visual C++ to compile.

 Unmodified version of zlib library from https://github.com/madler/zlib is used here.